City Palace Jaipur

 Mubarak Mahal

-Welcome Palace or Mubarak Mahal is built with a European touch.
-It is converted into the Maharaja Sawai Mansingh Museum and showcases a wide collection of robes, Pashmina shawls, and clothes of Sanganeri block print.
+Welcome Palace, or Mubarak Mahal, is built with a European touch.
+It has been converted into the Maharaja Sawai Mansingh Museum and showcases a collection of robes, Pashmina shawls, and Sanganeri block-print clothes.

 Chandra Mahal

 A grand peacock gate welcomes you to Chandra Mahal.
-This palace is known for its beautiful paintings and mirror embellishments that leave tourists fascinated.
-It is a seven floored building with each given a different name - Sukh-Niwas, Mukut Mahal, Ranga Mandir, Pitam Niwas, Shri-Niwas, and Chhavi-Niwas (in no particular order).
-The Chhavi Niwas was used by the kings as their monsoon retreat.
+This palace is known for its beautiful paintings and mirror embellishments that fascinate tourists.
+It is a seven-floored building with each given a different name – Sukh-Niwas, Mukut Mahal, Ranga Mandir, Pitam Niwas, Shri-Niwas, and Chhavi-Niwas (in no particular order).
+The kings used the Chhavi Niwas as their monsoon retreat.
 The ticket for Chandra Mahal has to be bought separately.

 Armory